clean-docker/Magento2/README.md

 curl -s https://raw.githubusercontent.com/clean-docker/Magento2/master/init | bash -s MYMAGENTO2 clone
 ```

-If you want install the Magento 2, use like that:
+If you want to install the Magento 2, use like that:

 ```
 cd MYMAGENTO2